leggedrobotics/viplanner/TRAINING.md

 Here an overview of the steps involved in training the policy is provided.

+## Data Generation

+For the data generation, please follow the instruction given in [here](omniverse/README.md).

 ## Cost-Map Building

 Cost-Map building is an essential step in guiding optimization and representing the environment.